 52. Set up a telescope and gaze at the night sky.

-53. Spend a rainy summer afternoon playing board games or putting together a jigsaw puzzle.
+53. Spend an afternoon playing board games or putting together a jigsaw puzzle.

 54. Have a tea party.